kaiwolff/DevOpsBootcamp_Jenkins/Jenkins_README.md

 - Firstly, the settings in jenkins should be to use github

-- afte rhtat, it is as simple as setting up the webhook in the github settings for the repo
+- after that, it is as simple as setting up the webhook in the github settings for the repo
     - you can see the webhook in the settings on this repo (though the instance may be spun down by now
     - The URL to give is the jenkins server's, including port number.
 Then, add `/github-webhook/` to complete the address